 - The desperate situation of refugees in Turkey is being exploited in many ways.
 Urgently needed food or money is being offered to people in exchange for the chance to rape their children, and women are being forced into so-called survival prostitution.

 - According to a report from the EU Commission, there are 3.2 million internally displaced people in Iraq who have sought to escape the violence of IS militia since January 2014.
-Around eine million of these are seeking refuge in the autonomous region of Kurdistan, which has its own regional government.
+Accordong to the UN around one million of these are seeking refuge in the autonomous region of Kurdistan, which has its own regional government.